sane/sane/README.md

 **NOTE: This project, while exciting, is still a very early prototype.
 I may be unstable and still has a lot of features to come, but the basics should be mostly functional.
 Every tester here is welcome.**

-Sane - A [Sails](http://sailsjs.org/) and [Ember](http://emberjs.com/) CLI that will help you get started with rapid Web App prototyping and development.
-It takes two of the best frameworks for backend and frontend development, makes them easily work together and let you focus on just implementing your next crossplatform fullstack app.
+Sane - A Javascript fullstack and cli that uses two of the best frameworks, [Sails](http://sailsjs.org/) and [Ember](http://emberjs.com/), so you can rapidly create production-ready web applications.
+It takes away all the hassle setting up the full backend and frontend environment, embracing convention-over-configuration all the way, so you can focus just on shipping your app.
 Additionally this cli also supports Docker, using [fig](http://www.fig.sh/), to automatically install dependencies such as your database and will make deployment easier.

 Quickstart:
 * `npm install -g sails ember-cli sane-cli`